 Once you’re done with the above, you can start updating your old content.

 I recommend starting with underperforming posts.
 In other words, look for posts that have valuable content and generate quality traffic, but their bounce rates are high (i.e., people don’t stick around) and conversions rates are low.

-Update the content, expand it, clean it up, focus on a different keyword (if marked earlier), add new images, and insert internal links to other content where it makes logical sense to the user, especially to content you've just updated or consolidated.
+Update the content, expand it, clean it up, focus on a different keyword (if marked earlier in step two, or if the search intent is different), add new images, and insert internal links to other content where it makes logical sense to the user, especially to content you’ve just updated or consolidated.